All Episodes

 And it's not pretty, folks.

-But uh here I'm asking all these questions with a sense of humor and absurdity about it.
+But here I'm asking all these questions with a sense of humor and absurdity about it.

-Lo and behold, even when I making jokes, I am accurately predicting the future.
+Lo and behold, even when I'm making jokes, I am accurately predicting the future.

-The CNN American Morning Show went out and I had to find a replacement for Cindy Sheehan.
+The CNN American Morning Show went out and they had to find a replacement for Cindy Sheehan.

-When you're on a roll here like this, uh just like the National Guard story, and just like the Bill Burkett story, and just like the Jersey girls, you're on a roll here, you gotta keep it rolling.
+When you're on a roll here like this, just like the National Guard story and just like the Bill Burkett story and just like the Jersey girls, you're on a roll here.

-So they went back and uh they decided to pluck from relative obscurity a person that appeared in Michael Moore's propaganda's documentary Fahrenheit 911, an Iraq peace mom by the name of Lila Lipscomb.
+So they went back and they decided to pluck from relative obscurity a person that appeared in Michael Moore's propagandist documentary Fahrenheit 911, an Iraq peace mom by the name of Lila Lipscomb.

 Miles O'Brien interviewed Lila Lipscomb today, whose son was killed in Iraq.